Terisa Pepiot, President/Founding BoD member

 In January 2018, Kassie joined Shepherds Without Borders as a BoD member, bringing her valuable rescue knowledge and her experience with another rescue organization.

-Kassie currently lives along the border of Oregon/California with her significant other and two dogs, Zoey and Harlo.
+Kassie currently lives along the Oregon/California border with her husband, Ben; son, Lincoln; and two dogs Zoey and Harlo.